 A Customer Profile is a description of a customer, or set of customers, that includes demographic, geographic, and psychographic characteristics, as well as buying patterns, creditworthiness, and purchase history.
 They are a set of characteristics that define the people who are most likely to purchase your product or service and derive a lot of value from it - HubSpot.

-Customer Profiles a paramount to the success of your inbound marketing efforts, no matter how big or small your business is.
+Customer Profiles are paramount to the success of your Inbound Marketing efforts, no matter how big or small your business is.

-The development of your Customer Profiles should be the first crucial step your business takes if you want to get the most out of your inbound marketing campaigns.
+The development of your Customer Profiles should be the first crucial step your business takes if you want to get the most out of your Inbound Marketing campaigns.
 If you don't build Customer Profiles, your strategy will be hit and miss and you won’t receive a strong return on investment for your marketing efforts.
-You’ll also be giving your competition a real competitive edge, because, let’s be honest, the best companies are doing them.
+You’ll also be giving your competition extra space to get ahead of you, because, let’s be honest, all the best companies are doing Customer Profiles.

 Below, we’ve picked out the key material to help you understand why Customer Profiles are so important for your business.

-When businesses develop their marketing strategies, create bespoke offers, and produce valuable marketing content, Customer Profiles are effectively the design tool in which a business tailors their products and services
+When businesses develop their marketing strategies, create bespoke offers, and produce valuable marketing content, Customer Profiles are effectively the design tool in which a business tailors its products and services

-By obtaining information about their ideal customer, a business can target a specific market segment to advertise, market or sell a particular product too.
-With the information collected, businesses can also begin to identify likes, dislikes, and buying behaviours of their potential customers.
+By obtaining information about their ideal (and actual!) customers, a business can target a specific market segment to advertise, market or sell a particular product to.
+With the information collected, businesses can also begin to identify the likes, dislikes, and buying behaviours of their potential customers.